Blotch3D/Blotch3D/README.md

 Blotch3D
 ========

-Create real-time 3D graphics with just a few lines of C\# code.
+This library lets you add hard real-time, full-featured 3D graphics to your C\# program with just a few lines of code.

 Quick start
 ===========

+On your development machine ...

 1. Get the installer for the latest release of MonoGame from
     <http://www.monogame.net/downloads/> and run it.
 Do NOT get the